 Once I came back and slowly returned to normality and getting some sort of routine, I started realising all the ways I’d changed.
 I realised how for the first time in years I wasn’t stressing out about the future as much anymore, I knew not the details, but a rough idea of what kind of life I wanted to lead and how I was going to do it, and I even noticed little things, like how I wanted to get up earlier and make more of my time no longer being satisfied with just sitting in front of Netflix all evening every evening (although admittedly I still like an occasional binge).
 Mainly though, travel allowed me to take a break from the rat race and actually have time to think for myself what I wanted.
 What did I want to do with my life, where did I want to be, who did I want to be?

-- You may find lots of ‘travel snobs’
+4 – You may encounter lots of ‘travel snobs’

 Now this was a big worry for me.
 Unfortunately, there are a lot of people out there that seem to use travel to impose a specific view of how things should be done, and how places should be experienced.
 Kind of like some hipster snobbery but for travel.
 Don’t get me wrong, I’m massively of the view that you should try and take a step off the tourist track and meet local people, but that’s my view.
 Unfortunately though you may meet people who feel there is a set way and will look down on anyone who doesn’t meet those standards, often even judging the length of time you choose to be away for.
 An example of this unfortunately was a few girls I met on a train in Thailand backpacking through the country (I know right, Thailand, how un-mainstream), who proceeded to mock some of my fellow travellers because they had suitcases rather than backpacks, calling them ‘suitcasers’.
 I mean really?
 It’s this kind of utter superficial nonsense that really gets on my nerves.
 If you travel you should leave your judgement behind, it’s just taking the same closed minded opinions abroad and I have no time for it.